muhamrif/Whole-Lotta-Sub/README.md

 ![removing%20item.gif](images%2Fremoving%2520item.gif)
 ## Future Work
 -[ ] Add a database to store the menu items and the orders.
--[ ] Add a login system for the admin, to they can keep a track of orders, and change menu if needed.
 -[ ] Add pictures of the menu items.
 -[ ] Add more menu items.